m-spangenberg/exercises_machinelearning/README.md

   * expressed as an upside down triangle known as a Del or nabla $\nabla$
   * The vector of partial derivatives with respect to all independent variables

-#### Linear Regression Model
+## Supervised Learning

+In supervised machine learning, we're learning to create models that combine inputs to produce useful predictions on data, often previously unseen data.

+### **Linear Regression Model**

+Often called **Univariate Linear Regression**, or Linear Regression with one variable, for instance: The price of houses given their size.
 Our training set is fed features (x) and targets (y) and our supervised algorithm will produce some function (a hypothesis, which is our model).
 The job of this function is to take a new feature (input variable) and produce an estimate, also called y-hat, which is a predicted value of y in a regression equation.

 $$f_{wb}(x) = wx+b$$